julozi/pybonita/documentation/source/develop.rst

         :param param1: description of param1, also set the default value if any
         :type param1: type of param1 (either standard as int, str or class as BonitaUser)
         :raise ExceptionClass: when the exception may be raised
+        :return: Type return by the method, iwht a description if complex type (list, tuple, etc)

         """
         pass # my method code